Nobunny, Culture Abuse Quit Music Industry After Admitting Sexual Misconduct

 Champlin said he had been sexually assaulted and experienced gang rape, though he recognized that was no excuse for his actions.

-The statement ended with an announcement that “Nobunny is over.”
-He said he would be deactivating social media in the following 48 hours.
+The statement ended with an announcement that “Nobunny is over,” and that he would be deactivating social media within the next 48 hours.

 He apologized to “all the survivors and victims of myself and the toxic scene at large that I am a part of.”